 Choosing a business name is the first step in starting a corporation.

 1. Maryland naming guidelines:

-- Your name must contain the word “corporation,” “company,” “incorporated,” “limited” or an abbreviation of one of these terms (note: “company” can only be used if it is not preceded by the word "and" or a symbol for the word "and").
+- When choosing a name for your corporation, it must include "corporation," "company," "incorporated," "limited" or an abbreviation of these terms (excluding "company" if preceded by "and" or its symbol).

 Read the Maryland state statute regarding corporation naming guidelines for more information.